ocf/ocfweb/ocfweb/docs/docs/services/hpc.md

 #### Building Your Container

 ```
-singularity build [--sandbox] ./my_container docker://ubuntu
+singularity build --sandbox ./my_container docker://ubuntu
 ```
 This will create a Singularity container named `my_container`.
-If you are still testing out your container on your system, we suggest you use the `--sandbox` option.
-This will allow you to install new packages in your container as you need them.
-However, if you are working on our infrastructure you will *not* be able to install non-pip packages on your container, because you do not have `sudo` privileges.
+If you are working on our infrastructure you will *not* be able to install non-pip packages on your container, because you do not have root privileges.

 If you would like to create your own container with new packages, you must create the container on your own machine, using the above command with `sudo` prepended, and then transfer it over to our infrastructure.

 The `docker://ubuntu` option notifies Singularity to bootstrap the container from the official Ubuntu docker container on [Docker Hub][docker_hub].
-There is also a [Singularity Hub][singularity_hub], from which you can directly pull Singularity images in a similar fashon.
+There is also a [Singularity Hub][singularity_hub], from which you can directly pull Singularity images in a similar fashion.
 We also have some pre-built containers that you may use to avoid having to build your own.
 They are currently located at `/home/containers` on the Slurm master node.